exotic-matter-sas/paper-matter-app/SELFHOSTING.md

 ### Custom Paper Matter settings

-You will need to rebuild the Docker image with the `docker/settings_local.py` customized.
+You need to bind mount the local path `/app/ftl/settings_local.py` and customize you own copy of the file `docker/settings_local.py`.

 ### Logs